nerdyman/nerdyman/README.md

 Get in touch if you:

-- Are hiring Full-stack or Front-end developers remotely in the UK/EU
+- Are hiring full-stack or front-end developers remotely in the UK/EU
-- Have the opportunity to work across the stack (React, TypeScript & Node.js are my main areas of expertise)
+- Have the opportunity to work across the stack
+- Work on challenging problems
 - Offer equity
-- Work on challenging problems

 </div>